epz0/FROTHER/readme.md

 \
 We further analysed the inconsistencies identifying instances where minor mistakes (e.g., single word missing/replaced) happpened.
 This analysis is detailed in the ```validation.xlsx``` document.\
 \
-We specified **a priori** a threshold of **70%&#177;5%** as the target range.
-If after the validation process the estimated proportion of correct idea descriptions and summaries, the prompts will be adjusted and the whole process done again.
+We specified **a priori** threshold of **70%&#177;5%** as the target range.
+If after the validation process the estimated proportion of correct idea descriptions and summaries fall below this threshold, the prompts will be adjusted and the whole process done again.

-**Validation results**\
+### 8. Validation results**
 a. _Idea Description_\
 ```absolute error rate = 15.24% (n=32)```\
 ```error rate disconsidering minor mistakes = 10.48% (n=22)```\